andrew/ultimate-awesome/README.md

 - [Awesome-Buddhism](https://github.com/sirredbeard/Awesome-Buddhism) - A collection of resources on Buddhism. .
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.
 - [awesome-tadoku](https://github.com/t9md/awesome-tadoku) - Tadoku(多読)+α リソースリンク集と一口コメント.
+- [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
+Contributions welcome.
 - [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
 This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
 - [Awesome-of-Neural-Rendering](https://github.com/zwzhang123/Awesome-of-Neural-Rendering) - A curated list of neural rendering resources.